lukaszhapak/demo/src/main/java/com/example/demo/test/readme.md

 ## Unit test

 ### basics
 * junit assert vs assertJ
 * assertJ recursive comparison
 * mockito, argument matcher, argument captor, stubbing with callback, mockito extension @Mock
 * prepare test data, lombok chain setter, reflection test utils, shared object instance interface
 * tests don't share object instances - list example
+* mock application context to get prototype scope bean in unit test
+* methods hiding assertions
+* reusing unit tests, extend class and test methods will be executed, or abstract class with test scenarios

-### refactoring
+### black box
 * tests vs refactoring
 * black box or white box, testing behavior or implementation
 * bugs in white box tests
 * refactoring with white box and a lot of mocks
+* don't mock 3rd party code, adapter / abstraction
+* temporary test for some class, to verify some logic works (regexp, calculation etc..) can be deleted during refactoring
+* configuration examples building beans with dependencies

+### in memory implementation
 * repository in memory for unit tests vs mocking all repository call and setting verifies, example with reflection
-* hentai example
+* test implementation instead of mock, like repo, exception for given param, or kafka impl with methods like get all messages

+### pitest
 * refactoring - coverage and mutants
 * pit framework mutation testing

+### archunit
-* archunit
+* layered
-* test implementation instead of mock, like repo, exception for given param, or kafka impl with methods like get all messages
-* reusing unit tests, extend class and test methods will be executed, or abstract class with test scenarios
-* don't mock 3rd party code, adapter / abstraction
-* temporary test for some class, to verify some logic works (regexp, calculation etc..) can be deleted during refactoring
-* methods hiding assertions
+* hexagonal
-* mock application context to get prototype scope bean in unit test

 ## Integration test
 * testing ice cone, pyramid, honeycomb
 * testing everything as integration tests, only happy path or only flows that bring money